RogerAqua/Supply-Chain-Dataset-Analysis/README.md

 • The percentage of profit contributed by various areas <br/>
 • The amount of money made and their profit margin <br/>

+# Conclusion
+This analysis highlights key factors influencing the supply chain of a fashion and cosmetics startup.
+It provides actionable insights to optimize inventory, reduce costs, improve quality, and enhance profitability, supporting efficient operations and sustainable growth.